57 Delicious Christmas Party Foods Everyone Comes Back For in 2025

 53. Charcuterie Tree

-One of the most captivating charcuterie board ideas to include among your Christmas party food is a charcuterie tree!
+One of the most appealing charcuterie board ideas to include among your Christmas party food is a charcuterie tree.
 Arrange your sliced meats and cheeses in alternating rows to create a triangular Christmas tree shape and lay almonds, cherry tomatoes and olives among the branches as ornaments.

 54. Tamales